SoyMilkIsOk/terp-mirror/README.md

 * <kbd>F</kbd> &mdash; Skip directly to the prize/result card.
 * <kbd>Esc</kbd> / <kbd>Q</kbd> &mdash; Exit the application.

+## Controls panel (operator cheat-sheet)

+Press <kbd>Up</kbd>/<kbd>Down</kbd> to select a control and <kbd>Left</kbd>/<kbd>Right</kbd>
+to adjust its value while the mirror is running.
+The detection controls let you fine-tune how strict the wave detector behaves without restarting the app:

+* **Min contour area** &mdash; Ignore blobs smaller than this number of pixels.
+* **Min circularity** &mdash; Reject candidates whose contour circularity (`4πA / P²`) falls below the threshold.
+Rounder hands or props score closer to `1.0`, while elongated streaks land nearer to `0.0`.
+Raise the threshold to filter out sleeves or stray limbs; lower it if legitimate waves fail to register.
+The live debug overlay shows the measured circularity so you can observe how tweaks affect detection.

+Enable the detector debug overlay with <kbd>Tab</kbd> to confirm that the ROI and HSV mask continue to frame the operator correctly after any adjustments.

 > **Note:** The requirements pin NumPy to the `1.26` series so it remains
 > compatible with the tested OpenCV (4.9.x) and SciPy (1.10.x) wheels.
 Adjust the
 > dependencies together if you change one.